 12.)
 Walk The Golden Gate Bridge

-My top tip is to plan this on the same day as heading to Muir Woods, which are only nine miles from the bridge.
+My top tip is to plan this on the same day as heading to Muir Woods, which is only nine miles from the bridge.
 Also, on our last visit to San Francisco, we headed over to Battery Spencer at sunrise.
 It was incredible.

 13.)
 Watch the Sunset at Baker Beach